macieklamberski/feedsmith/docs/quick-start.md

 ## Installation

-Feedsmith works in both Node.js and modern browsers as an ES module.
+Feedsmith works in both Node.js (14.0.0+) and modern browsers, supporting both CommonJS and ES modules.
 It was tested in both environments, ensuring compatibility and reliability.

 Install the package using your preferred package manager: